McCarthy Stone

 McCarthy Stone is a developer and manager of retirement communities in the United Kingdom.
-It was acquired by Lone Star Funds in 2021.

 History

 John McCarthy and Bill Stone became partners in 1961, and in 1977 they built their first retirement housing development in Hampshire.
-Subsequently they ceased other building work to concentrate on developing specialist housing for elderly people.
-By 1982, when the company was floated on the Unlisted Securities Market, the company had completed 15 retirement housing developments and was selling around 200 units a year.
+Subsequently, they ceased other building work to concentrate on developing specialist housing for elderly people.
+The company quickly became the largest developer and manager of retirement communities for private ownership in the UK.
+By 1982, when the company was floated on the Unlisted Securities Market, the company had completed 15 retirement housing developments and was selling around 200 units per year.
 Growth was rapid after the flotation, and by 1984 the company operated on a national basis with annual sales approaching 1,000 units.
-The business was exceptionally profitable due to a rapidly ageing population.
+The business was exceptionally profitable around this time due to a rapidly ageing population.
 Annual sales reached 2,601 units in 1988.

-The company was de-listed from the London Stock Exchange in 2006 following a successful takeover bid of over £1 billion from a consortium including David and Simon Reuben and Sir Tom Hunter.
-The company was refinanced in 2013 under new ownership, and re-listed on the London Stock Exchange in 2015.
+During late 1990, a pre-tax loss of £10.8 million was recorded, resulting in interim dividend payments being reduced.
+In early 1991, John Gray was appointed as the joint managing director of McCarthy and Stone while John McCarthy retained the chairmanship; several other senior management changes were made around this time.
+In June of that year, in response to sustained losses and the desire to increase its construction activity and minimise borrowing, the company launched a rights issue aimed at securing £13.3 million.
+Losses continued to be recorded throughout the early 1990s recession.
+In 1998 the company was fined £200,000 with £13,000 costs for demolishing Stelvio House, Newport, South Wales.
+Demolition took place one day after the building had been spot-listed by Cadw, the Welsh historic environment agency, in recognition of its architectural and historic importance.
+The fine was the largest recorded by the Institute of Historic Building Conservation, reflecting what the judge in the case described as a "cynical commercial act".

+By early 1994, it had become clear that McCarthy Stone was heading towards recovery; several of its domestic competitors, in comparison, had gone out of business during the economic downturn.
+During the mid 1990s, the firm was reportedly the only large player left in the sheltered housing market.
+Amid a wider economic recovery, the company's sales figures sharply increased during the late 1990s and early 2000s.